 The DSA Book Club met in the Kogod Courtyard at National Portrait Gallery on May 17 to discuss Moral Politics: How Liberals and Conservatives Think by George Lakoff.

 The local was a co-sponsor of one of DC LaborFest’s film offerings, “Northern Lights,” which was shown on Wednesday, May 20, at the AFI Theater in Silver Spring.
 The 1978 documentary, a winner of the Cannes Film Festival’s prize for best debut film, dramatized the organizing efforts of the Nonpartisan League, an early 20th-century progressive movement originating among North Dakota farmers.

 The Thursday, May 21 Socialist Salon featured a discussion of Bernie Sanders’ newly announced candidacy for president and how the local could support him, given the constraints of national DSA’s deciding to conduct an independent effort that would be prohibited lay from coordinating with the official Sanders campaign.
-David Duhalde and Ross Templeton were named point persons for the local effort.
+David Duhalde was named point person for the local effort.